 1.3.3.3 Operating equipment in extreme environments

 Continuous observations during and after extreme hydrometeorological events are extremely important both to support recovery efforts and to prepare for future events.
-Mitigation strategies for common hazards are described in Annex 1.D.
+Mitigation strategies for common hazards are described in Annex 1.E.

 1.3.4 Changes of instrumentation and homogeneity

 The characteristics of an observing site will generally change over time, for example, through the growth of trees or erection of buildings on adjacent plots.
 Sites should be chosen to minimize these effects, if possible.
-Documentation of the geography of the site and its exposure should be kept and regularly updated as a component of the metadata (see Annex 1.C and WMO, 2003).
+Documentation of the geography of the site and its exposure should be kept and regularly updated as a component of the metadata (see Annex 1.D and WMO, 2003).

 It is especially important to minimize the effects of changes of instrument and/or changes in the siting of specific instruments.
 Although the static characteristics of new instruments might be well understood, when they are deployed operationally they can introduce apparent changes in site climatology.
 In order to guard against this eventuality, observations from new instruments should be compared over an extended interval (at least one year; see the Guide to Climatological Practices (WMO, 2011a)) before the old measurement system is taken out of service.
 The same applies when there has been a change of site.
 Where this procedure is impractical at all sites, it is essential to carry out comparisons at selected representative sites to attempt to deduce changes in measurement data which might be a result of changing technology or enforced site changes.